reflectoring/reflectoring.github.io/content/blog/2022/2022-08-15-admin-operations-with-nodejs-launchdarkly.md

-## Retrieve All Flags set in LaunchDarkly
+### Retrieving All Feature Flags

-Lastly, we can try to retrieve all the flags being set in LaunchDarkly.
-As a developer, we would always be curious to know how the feature flags look like or the format in which these data is being returned by the SDK.
-So in order to retrieve all the flags from the LaunchDarkly for a given account, we will define a simple file `index.js`:
+Lastly, for debugging reasons, we might want to see the values of all our admin feature flags in the application.
+For this, we can retrieve all the flags from the LaunchDarkly server in an `index.js` file:

 ```javascript
 import LaunchDarkly from 'launchdarkly-node-server-sdk';